katcipis/sophia/essays/learning-go.md

 ## Context: The Datapirates Team

+Our team is responsible for capturing data on the web.
+So we basically develop scrapers and all services required for the scrapers to work properly (like captcha breaking, proxy providing, etc).

 ## Context: Current Architecture

 Here at Neoway we work with business intelligence and fraud prevention.
 We do so by: